projectinnovatenewark/csx2/workshops/workshop_1/pi_setup.md

 <div align=center><h2>Installing Raspbian/Rasperry Pi OS & VS Code</h2></div>

-Pwer on your Raspberry Pi by holding the power button on the back of your monitor for about 5 seconds.
+Power on your Raspberry Pi by holding the power button on the back of your monitor for about 5 seconds.

 <div class=mdImage align=center>
 <img src="./Raspberry_Pi_setup_images/26_power_on.jpg" width="400" height="auto" />